Danielle Stislicki: Police Say Disappearance Of Missing Woman Will Be Solved As New Clues Emerge In Case

-A year has passed since Farmington Hills, Michigan woman Danielle Stislicki vanished without a trace.
+A year has passed since Farmington Hills, Michigan, woman Danielle Stislicki vanished without a trace.
 Police now say new clues have emerged in the case which should help them solve Danielle’s disappearance.

 Farmington Hills Police Chief Chuck Nebus spoke with reporter Karen Drew, saying authorities have new clues in Danielle’s case.
 He said they have also made “remarkable progress” in the year since Danielle vanished, according to Click on Detroit.

 Nebus would not reveal any of the new information police have gathered because he does not want to “give the perpetrator any advantage of knowing all the things we are gaining.”
-He also told Drew authorities continue to search for Danielle and in the past several weeks police have been to several different locations “under the radar.”
+He also told Drew that authorities continue to search for Danielle, and in the past several weeks police have been to several different locations “under the radar.”

 The chief informed Drew that he and his team of investigators are “confident” they will solve Danielle’s disappearance, according to Click on Detroit.